Skip to main content

 Equipment

-Gemini 2380 (Micromeritics) for determination of specific surface area and pore size distributions
+• Gemini 2380 (Micromeritics) – device for measuring specific surface area and mesoporosity of inorganic materials

 This site uses cookies..
 Some of these cookies are essential, while others help us improve your experience by providing insights into how the site is being used.
 For more detailed information on the cookies we use, please check our Privacy Policy.